Tales of Halloween: Friday the 31st

 Written by Mike Mendez and Dave Parker, directed by Mike Mendez.

-Deep in the woods, a deformed serial killer who resembles Jason Voorhees hunts down a teenage girl dressed as Dorothy for Halloween.
+Deep in the woods, a deformed serial killer who resembles Jason Voorhees hunts down a teenage girl dressed as Dorothy Gale for Halloween.
 The girl runs to a barn where she discovers several of the killer's dismembered victims, among them her friend Casey.
 The killer tracks her to the barn, and when she manages to escape and flee, he kills her by throwing a spear through her chest.
 As the killer celebrates his most recent slaying, a UFO suddenly appears overhead.
 The ship beams down a small, costumed alien that tries to trick-or-treat.
 Unable to persuade the constantly repeating alien that he has no candy to give, the frustrated killer proceeds to stomp on the alien, seemingly crushing him.
 As the killer walks back to his barn, the alien's remains slither into the girl's mouth and possess her body.
 The possessed girl proceeds to chase the frightened killer into his barn.
 From there, the possessed girl and the killer then proceed to attack each other with a meat cleaver and a chainsaw, respectively.
 Their duel eventually concludes with both of them decapitating each other.
 The alien then crawls out of the girl's severed head through the mouth and teleports back to the spaceship, taking the killer's head with him as his "treat".